 Sydney Expert’s guide to 48 hours in Sydney on a budget.

 A weekend in Sydney does not have to see you spending a small fortune.
-You can enjoy many of the best experiences in the city for free – add a modest budget, and you can include some great eats and a few happy hour drinks to the itinerary.
+You can enjoy many of the best experiences in the city for free – add a modest budget, and you can include some great eats and a few happy hour drinks on the itinerary.

 Accor Hotels have plenty of budget accommodation options in Sydney that